Xunnamius/git-add-then-commit/README.md

 - Derived scopes are analogous to filesystem structure.
 - Derived scopes tend to be short, sweet, and mostly alphanumeric.

-Like [`--scope-full`][6], `--scope-root` will derive `commit-scope` by selecting from any path arguments and staged file paths available.
-Unlike [`--scope-full`][6], only the _first directory_ (left-to-right) in the selected path—rather than the deepest common ancestor—is used to derive `commit-scope`.
+Like [`--scope-full`][6], `--scope-root` will derive `commit-scope` from any path arguments and staged file paths available; the selection is referred to as the _selected path_.

+Unlike [`--scope-full`][6], **only the _first directory_ (left-to-right) in the
+selected path—rather than the deepest common ancestor—is used to derive `commit-scope`**.

-> For example, `path` in `path/to/some/file` is the first directory.
+> For example, `path` in selected path `path/to/some/file` is the first
+> directory.

-If no path arguments are passed and there is exactly one staged file, `--scope-root` will select the first directory from that file's path.
-If there is more than one staged file (or the first path is ambiguous) and their paths share the same first directory, said directory is selected; if there is no common first directory, the operation fails with an ambiguity error.
+If no path arguments are passed and there is exactly one staged file, `--scope-root` will use that file as the selected path.
+If there is more than one staged file (or the first path is ambiguous) and their paths share a common ancestor directory other than the repository root, the deepest common ancestor becomes the selected path; if there is no valid common ancestor, the operation fails with an ambiguity error.

 > An ambiguity error using `--scope-root` is usually a hint to construct [a more
 > fine-grain commit][7].